wgsl-tooling-wg/wesl-spec/Designing.md

-# Designing Enhancemnents for WESL
+# Designing Enhancements for WESL
 This section discusses some general design guidelines for creating new shader language enhancements.

 ## Goals